tensorflow/decision-forests/documentation/distributed_training.md

 Note: If you use TFX, the configuration of chief/workers/parameter server is done automatically.

-The workers has access to TensorFlow Decision Forests' custom training ops.
-For that, you have two options:
+The workers require access to TensorFlow Decision Forests' custom training ops.
+There are two options to enable access:

 1. Use the pre-configured TF-DF C++ Parameter Server `//third_party/tensorflow_decision_forests/tensorflow/distribute:tensorflow_std_server`.